The Celtic Charity Awareness Monitor (Celtic CAM) is our syndicated tracking research for charities working in Scotland, Northern Ireland and Wales

 On this page:

 Our syndicated model of research means that charities share the costs, making tracking research accessible to even the smallest of charity budgets.
-Furthermore, by sharing the costs and results of the research, your charity can gain access to a wealth of comparative data.
+Furthermore, by sharing the costs and results of the research, your charity can gain access to a wealth of comparative data, along with years of trend data.
 The way we have organised the research means charities can join to track just one or any combination of the three markets.
 Details about the different price options can be found below.

 A core version of the questionnaire is fielded among each audience, as well as questions tailored specifically to each.
 This allows members to reliably compare insights across countries where relevant.